Last Updated on:

-Look for a monitoring system that is suitable for your family, home and lifestyle.
+Look for a monitoring system that is safe, suitable for your family, home and lifestyle.
 For example, if you’re living in an apartment complex, a unit with a long range won’t be of significance to your family, but a model that can cancel out background noise will.
 Before making the purchase, think about what you want to use it for, aside from the obvious supervision functions.

 Keep in mind, an infant monitor is there to making parenting more manageable, not to replace it.
 It can only do so much, even with all the extra features they come with.
 Don’t let it feed your parent anxieties; instead, use it to have fun with your little bundle of joy even when you are not next to them.